-Any player participating in a UEFA competition may be required not only to undergo a doping control at any time.
-Doping controls may include samples of blood and urine as well as screening for substances such as EPO and human growth hormones.
+Any player participating in a UEFA competition may be required to undergo a doping control at any time.
+Doping controls may include samples of blood and urine, as well as screening for substances such as EPO and human growth hormone.
 No advance information is given as to when controls will take place – they can either be in-competition (after a match) or out-of-competition (at a team training session, or even at players’ homes).